13 Men and a Gun

 13 Men and a Gun is a 1938 British-Italian war film directed by Mario Zampi and starring Arthur Wontner, Clifford Evans and Howard Marion-Crawford.
-It is an English-language version of the Italian film Tredici uomini e un cannone.
+It was written by Kathleen Connors, Basil Dillon and Giovacchino Forzano, and is an English-language version of the Italian film Tredici uomini e un cannone (1936).

 Premise

 During the First World War, Russian forces attempt to take out an Austrian artillery position.